Logo

 18.

-On 1 February 2021, President Win Myint was illegally removed from office and detained by the Tatmadaw, so Myint Swe would become Acting President, allowing him to call a meeting of the military-controlled National Defence and Security Council so a state of emergency could be invoked and power could be formally transferred to coup leader Commander-in-Chief of Defence Services Min Aung Hlaing, which Myint Swe did the same day.
+On 1 February 2021, President Win Myint was removed from office in a coup and detained by the Tatmadaw, so Myint Swe would become Acting President, allowing him to call a meeting of the military-controlled National Defence and Security Council and declare a state of emergency and formally transfer power to coup leader Min Aung Hlaing.

 19.

-The military maintains that Myint Swe constitutionally assumed the presidency because the constitution states the first vice president becomes acting president if the presidency becomes vacant "for any reason".
+The military maintains that Myint Swe constitutionally assumed the presidency because the constitution states the first vice president becomes acting president if the presidency becomes vacant due to "resignation, death, permanent disability or any other cause".

 20.

-Myint Swe has extended the state of emergency three times by six month periods at meetings of the National Defence and Security Council, but has not otherwise participated in government.
+Myint Swe extended the state of emergency five times by six month periods at meetings of the NSDC, but did not otherwise participate in government.

 21.

-Myint Swe acknowledged this but justified the extension due to what he said are "unusual circumstances".
+Myint Swe justified the extension due to what he said are "extraordinary circumstances".

 22.

-Myint Swe is married to Khin Thet Htay, and has two children, including Khin Thet Htar Swe.
+Myint Swe is married to Khin Thet Htay, and has two children.